 Myth #1: You can assign any type of work to one virtual assistant.

 It’s uncommon to find an assistance professional who can do everything you ask them to do.
-And if you did, the virtual assistant in question is either severely overworked or an alien in disguise.
+Even if you did, the virtual assistant in question is either severely overworked or an alien in disguise.

 Despite the job title’s implications, virtual assistants specialize in various fields.
 For example, a virtual assistant for eCommerce is specifically skilled at tracking orders, taking inventory, and doing market research on the niche of the eCommerce shop.
 On the other hand, a virtual bookkeeper, which is a type of virtual assistant, specializes in accounting-related activities.